 If a student fails to meet satisfactory academic progress standards, they will be terminated from receiving financial aid.
 The student will be sent an email to their Bastyr email address.
-The email will be copied to the Dean of Students and the Department Chair.
-A copy of the email will also be kept in the student's file.
+The email will be copied to the Dean of Students.
+A copy of the email will be kept electronically as an addendum to the student's electronic financial aid file.

 Students may appeal based on special circumstances that prevented normal progress.
 Reasons why a student may appeal include, but are not limited to, serious illness of the student, serious illness or death of a member of the student's immediate family, or other circumstances outside a student's control.
 An appeal must be submitted in writing and include a statement or explanation of the circumstances that prevented the student from passing sufficient credits, achieving an acceptable grade point average, or completing a degree within the maximum time frame.
 Supplemental documentation to support the appeal and an explanation of how the difficulty has been overcome and why renewed progress is now anticipated should be included.
 In the case of the maximum time frame requirement the appeal must include a letter from the program chair and a degree completion plan.
 Appeals should be submitted to the Director of Financial Aid.
 Appeals will be reviewed within one week of receipt.
-A response will be sent to the student via email, and copied to the Dean of Students and the Department Chair.
+A response will be sent to the student via Bastyr email.
 Appeals that are denied can be re-appealed to the Dean of Students.
 The decision of the Dean of Students is final.

-If the student's appeal is approved, the student will be placed on Financial Aid Probation for one quarter.
+If the student's appeal is approved, the student may be placed on Financial Aid Probation for one quarter.
 At the end of this probation period, the student's satisfactory academic progress will be evaluated.
 If the student is then meeting standards, he or she will be removed from probation.
-An change of status email will be sent to the student via email, and copied to the Dean of Students and the Department Chair.
+A change of status email will be sent to the student via Bastyr email.
 If the student is not meeting standards, the student will be given the option to create an Academic Success Plan with the Director of Financial Aid to continue financial aid eligibility.
 If the Academic Success Plan is not created, or is not approved by the Director of Financial Aid, the student will no longer be eligible for financial aid, until which time he or she is again meeting standards, or until another appeal is submitted and approved.